BoiseState/interfaith-donation/front-end-admin/README.md

 # front-end-admin

 > The front-end app for the Interfaith Sanctuary donation application administration tools.
-Allows employees of Interfaith to easily see information related to donations.
+Allows emplooyees of Interfaith Sanctuary to easily see information related to donations.

 ## Build Setup